 Classes by industry

-Since the final Autodesk classes were published (refer to the previous article in the series) the information returned by the endpoint we consumed changed and some data is now missing.
+Since the final Autodesk classes were published (A data-driven approach to create a killer AU talk) the information returned by the endpoint we consumed changed and some data is now missing.
 But we manage to save information related to the industry tag associated with each class.